Whitesnake (1976-1990, 1994-1997, 2002-present) is a Glam Metal band from Middlesbrough, UK.

 With Tony Franklin (ex-The Firm) taking up the vacant bass spot, and Carmine Appice (ex-Beck, Bogert & Appice) assuming the drums, they returned with the Whitesnake 1987 album in 1987.
 The album was slicker and more commercial than any previous, giving them a top 10 for the single of Zeppelin-esq Still Of The Night, proving to be the hardest track offered.
 Other MTV friendly tracks like Is This Love and Here I Go Again (originally on Saints And Sinners; the single of which gave them their first and only #1), served to push the album up the charts.
 The album, as a whole, stormed up the charts on both sides of "the pond" to an 8 in the UK and 2 in the US; it sold millions.
 It also shed many of their traditional fans, however, and didn't do much for Whitesnake's stability, with Skyes splitting for Blue Murder.

 Coverdale would once again recruit a whole new band in the form of Adrian Vandenburg (ex-Vandenburg; guitar), Rudy Sarzo (ex-Ozzy Osbourne/ex-Quiet Riot; bass), Tommy Aldridge (ex-Ozzy Osbourne/ex-Black Oak Arkansas; drums) and Vivian Campbell (who was soon after replaced by guitar wizard and ex-David Lee Roth/ex-Frank Zappa man Steve Vai).
-They went to the Monsters Of Rock Festival in 1989, and soon after, that same year, released the uninspiring Slip Of The Tongue; the album managing a flat 10 on both sides of the Atlantic all the same.
+They went to the Monsters Of rock Festival in 1989, and soon after, that same year, released the uninspiring Slip Of The Tongue; the album managing a flat 10 on both sides of the Atlantic all the same.

 David Coverdale would attempt to restart his solo efforts with the one-off single, The Last Note Of Freedom, in 1990 to little notice.

 Coverdale - Page (1993) was his side effort with Jimmy Page completed during a brief hiatus from his work with his own band, and it fared much better.
-As the Coverdale + Page side-project featuring himself and Jimmy Page (ex-Led Zeppelin; guitar) along with George Casas (guitar), Denny Carmassi (ex-Montrose; drums), Lester Mendel (keyboards), John Harris (harmonica) and Tommy Funderbuck (back. vocals) they would release one self-titled album that got them a 4 UK (5 US) spot.
+As the Coverdale + Page side-project featuring himself and Jimmy Page (ex-Led Zeppelin; guitar) along with George Casas (guitar), Denny Carmassi (ex-Montrose; drums), Lester Mendel (keyboards), John Harris (harmonica) and Tommy Funderbuck (backing vocals) they would release one self-titled album that got them a 4 UK (5 US) spot.
 Coverdale was then sighted on tour in Europe for support of 1994's Whitesnake's Greatest Hits album featuring a new line-up of the band, and with his new band (now named as David Coverdale & Whitesnake), he released Restless Heart in 1997, an attempted comeback that was unlikely to see their past glory for the metal genre has simply changed too much since.
 The album, however, marked a return to Whitesnake's earlier R&B music to receive a top 40 in the UK.
 It was originally to be a Coverdale solo album, but the record company pressured them to release it under the Whitesnake name.
 Despite release in both Japan and Europe, it was never available officially in the US.

 So after the bust-up of Whitesnake and all it's variations again in 1998, Coverdale would return to his solo efforts with session musicians to release his Into The Light album in 2000, an album that managed only a 75 in the UK.